markusressel/ESPHome-Analog-Clock/README.md

 * Create a new ESPHome configuration YAML file
 * Customize the basic device cnfiguration (Board, WiFi, etc.) to your liking
 * Add the contents of [esphome_neopixel_clock_effect.yaml](./esphome_neopixel_clock_effect.yaml) to the file
+* Customize the fields in the `substitutions` part at the top
+* Deploy and enjoy!

 # Contributing